Atlassian Co-Founder and Co-CE - GuruFocus.com

-On May 23, 2023, Scott Farquhar, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
-This recent transaction is part of a series of insider sales by Farquhar over the past year, during which he has sold a total of 1,386,854 shares and purchased none.
+On May 25, 2023, Michael Cannon-Brookes, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
+This move comes amidst a series of insider sell transactions over the past year, with Cannon-Brookes having sold a total of 1,386,854 shares and purchased none.

-Scott Farquhar is the Co-Founder and Co-CEO of Atlassian Corp, an Australian software company that specializes in developing products for project management, content management, and software development.
-Farquhar co-founded the company with Mike Cannon-Brookes in 2002, and since then, Atlassian has grown to become a leading provider of collaboration tools for teams worldwide.
+Michael Cannon-Brookes is the Co-Founder and Co-CEO of Atlassian Corp, an Australian software company that specializes in developing products for project management, software development, and content management.
+Cannon-Brookes, along with his co-founder Scott Farquhar, started the company in 2002.
+Under their leadership, Atlassian has grown into a global enterprise with a market cap of over $42 billion.

 About Atlassian Corp